c-koster/cs701-MiddMood/README.md

 ## Deploy Instructions
 1. ensure there is a /data file, which contains a copy of Dodds' word evaluations called dodds.txt (this can be found in the supplementary materials at this link https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0026752#pone.0026752.s001).
 The text scraping library will look for this file, and will also write scraped tweet and news to the data directory.
+Lastly, change the access to your working directory to rwx------, so that nobody can peek at your .env file and get into your Twitter account.
 $ mkdir data
 $ curl {dodds link - this is really long} > data/dodds.txt
+$ chmod 700 .

 2. Ensure that, in evals_lib.py, the output file points somewhere that the heroku app can access.